 Notes: * – p<0,05 compared to control. ** – p<0,05 when comparing the activity of the lotion and the corresponding extract.

-Table 5.
 Antimicrobial activity of the cosmetics based on the liquid S. aucuparia fruit extract and their excipients (growth inhibition zones diameter, mm).

-Cosmetic Forms S. Epidermidis
+Cosmetic Forms S. epidermidis

 "Kril",